spencerhcheng/holberton-system_engineering-devops/w2/d2/problem_set.md

 ### peakFinder

 Write a function `peakFinder(array)` that takes in an array of numbers.
 It should return an array containing the indices of all the peaks.
-A peak in an element than is greater than both of it's neighbors.
+A peak is an element that is greater than both of its neighbors.

 ### stockPicker

 Write a function `stockPicker(stocks)`. `stocks` is an array of numbers where the index represents the day, and the number at that index represents to stock price of that day.
-Return the buy day and sell day (indicies) that will yield the most profit in an array.
+Return the buy day and sell day (indices) that will yield the most profit in an array.

 ### Project Euler Problem 1